Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: Edge operators in a single 4-simplex

 Especially interesting operators in the space~$V$ are the following \emph{edge operators} that involve only the tetrahedra containing a given edge~$b$.

 \begin{dfn} An \emph{edge operator} for an edge $b=ij$ is any element in~$V$ having zero coefficients at $x_t$ and~$\partial_t$ if $t\not\supset b$. \end{dfn}

-For a given~$b$, the so defined edge operators are easily shown to form a one-dimensional linear space, spanned thus by one of them, let it be denoted~$d_b$.
-We will soon (after Theorem~\ref{th:1b}) fix the normalization of~$d_b$.
+For a given~$b$ and a \emph{generic}~$V$, the so defined edge operators are easily shown to form a one-dimensional linear space.
+This is illustrated below in Example~\ref{xmp:e}.
+We use notation~$d_b$ for an edge operator spanning this one-dimensional space; at this moment, $d_b$ is defined up to a numeric factor, but we will fix its normalization after Theorem~\ref{th:1b}.